alyssah1/Employee-tracker/README.md

 # Created by Alyssa Hollowell

 # Description
-This application is a command-line application that at a minimum allows the user to:
+This application is a command-line application that allows the user to:

 Add departments, roles, employees